NadiaIdris/ts-make-html-document-tree/README.md

 Tree traversal methods:

-- `findFirstChildBFS` - method which takes an array of two elements (tuple).
-The first element is a parent element selector to start searching the child selector from.
+- `findFirstChildBFS` - a method that takes an array of two elements (tuple).
+The first element is a parent element selector to start searching the child selector.
 The second element is the child selector.
 If we find the first child element that has the selector, we return the child element.
-The BFS stands for Breadth First Search.
+The BFS stands for Breadth-first Search.
 This simply defines the order we traverse the tree.
-- `findFirstChildDFS` - basically the same as the BFS method, but the DFS stands for Depth First Search.
-We traverse the tree using a depth first search algorithm.
+- `findFirstChildDFS` - the same as the BFS method, but the DFS stands for Depth-first Search.
+We traverse the tree using a depth-first search algorithm.
 If you are not familiar with the difference between BFS and DFS, I have added two images below this section.
 - `findDescendantBFS` - this method also takes a tuple, except the first element is the ancestor selector and the second element is the descendant selector.
-We traverse the tree using a breadth first search algorithm.
+We traverse the tree using a breadth-first search algorithm.
 If we find the first descendant element that has the selector, we return the descendant element.
 We traverse the tree using BFS.
-- `findDescendantDFS` - same as above method, except we traverse the tree using DFS.
+- `findDescendantDFS` - same as the above method, except we traverse the tree using DFS.

 The difference between finding the first child vs finding a descendant element.

 ![](/readme-images/find-first-child-find-first-descendant.svg)

-Breath first search
+Breath-first search
 ![](/readme-images/breath-first-search.svg)

-Depth first search
+Depth-first search
 ![](/readme-images/depth-first-search.svg)

 ## Data modeling